TechHara/bsq/README.md

 Fast query on static database with binary search

 ### Quick Start
-Say we have an extremely large database as a raw text file
+Suppose we have an extremely large database as a raw text file
 ```
 $ head db.tsv
 Sim,Rillett,srillett0@sphinn.com,Male,4250e9a343e164200c92e331b7bd5110